peteroupc/html3dutil/doc/extras_meshes_text.TextFont.md

 * [measure](#extras_meshes_text_TextFont_measure)<br>Calculates the width and height of a text string when drawn using this font.
-* [textShape](#extras_meshes_text_TextFont_textShape)<br>Creates a group of shapes containing the primitives needed to draw text in the given position, size, and color.
+* [textShape](#extras_meshes_text_TextFont_textShape)<br>Creates a group of shapes containing the primitives needed to draw text in the specified position, size, and color.

 <a name='extras_meshes_text_TextFont.loadData'></a>
 ### (static) module:extras/meshes/text~TextFont.loadData(data, fontFileName)